-Welcome to Testing and Accountability
+Welcome to Assessment and Accountability

 Assessing the academic progress of students is one aspect of monitoring how well and what they are learning.
 Spartanburg District 7 complies with all state-required testing programs and also offers a few local option assessments.